jlutteringer/jlutteringer.github.io/Tabletop RPG/Rules/classes.md

 The Scoundrel takes advantage of an opponent's weakness at every opportunity.
 As a bonus action, the Scoundrel targets an opponent for a sneak attack.
 When the Scoundrel attacks and hits that target this turn and has advantage on the attack, or if the opponent is adjacent to an ally of the Scoundrel, the Soundrel deals additional sneak attack damage.

-#### Peerless Skill
-The Scoundrel gains a bonus rank in the given number of skills.

 #### Killzone
 * Action: Full
 * Duration: Round